---->

 and electric charge forces give BOTH attraction AND repulsion

-behaviour, does strongly suggest that the 'force' of these forces at
+behaviour AND other responses AND only on selective bodies, does strongly suggest that the 'force' of these forces at

 least is NOT in the force itself but in bodies responses - as in